Barbaro (horse): Initial surgery

-In 1971 Hoist The Flag underwent successful pioneering surgery for a similar injury to that suffered by Barbaro.
+In 1971, Hoist The Flag underwent successful pioneering surgery for an injury similar to that suffered by Barbaro.
 Having been taken to the University of Pennsylvania's New Bolton Center in Kennett Square, Pennsylvania for treatment, Barbaro was assigned to the care of equine surgeon Dr. Dean Richardson.
 The New Bolton Center is renowned for its specialized care, especially for animals needing complicated bone surgery.
 The day after the race, Richardson performed a fusion of the fetlock and pastern joints to stabilize the leg and make it strong enough for Barbaro to walk on.
 It was a five-hour procedure and was one of the most difficult surgeries Richardson had performed.
 The surgical team successfully implanted a Synthes stainless steel Locking Compression Plate (LCP) and 27 screws into the colt's injured leg to span the comminuted fracture and joints.
 They used the LCP because its screws thread into the plate to provide maximum strength.
 Richardson was one of the first equine surgeons to implement this new technology, originally designed for humans.
 A fiberglass cast was placed over the LCP to further protect the construct.
 Barbaro was put into a recovery pool at 7:40 pm.

 After about an hour in the pool, at around 9:00 p.m.
 EDT, Barbaro began to calmly awaken from the anesthesia.
 He stood and then practically jogged to his stall.
 He ate and was able to comfortably put weight on the injured leg.
 The blood supply to the injury site was very good, but Richardson still gave Barbaro a 50–50 chance of survival.
-By the following morning Barbaro was already showing interest in some of the mares at the facility.
+By the following morning, Barbaro was already showing interest in some of the mares at the facility.
 He was walking well on his limb around the stall and was quite active for his condition; his first week of recovery went well.
-The cast was replaced on June 13, and again on July 3.
+The cast was replaced on June 13 and again on July 3.